profbass/toapi/README.md

 ## Installation

-This projct is setup using Express and PostgreSQL.
+This projct is built with Express and PostgreSQL.
 The instalation instruction will go over setting up your local PostgreSQL database and dev enviroment.

 ### Install Dependencies